swellstores/swell-sdk/packages/js/README.md

 Returned object

-- activeVariant: The resolved price data for the product merged with the matching variant, if found.
+- activeVariant: The resolved price data for the product and selected options (under a `priceData` field) merged with the matching variant, if found.